 Höegh Autoliners AS is a fully integrated RoRo entity.
 The company has a number of subsidiaries supporting the commercial activities worldwide.
 The company is the commercial entity that enters into all the customer contracts and issues the bill of ladings.

 Höegh Autoliners Shipping AS is a shipowning subsidiary of Höegh Autoliners Management AS under Norwegian tonnage tax regulations.
 The company is the main shipowning entity in the structure and time charter contracts and shipping income is allocated to this company.

-Höegh Autoliners Shipping Pte is a shipowning subsidiary of Höegh Autoliners Management AS incorporated in Singapore.
+Höegh Autoliners Shipping Pte.
+Ltd. is a shipowning subsidiary of Höegh Autoliners Management AS incorporated in Singapore.
 The company conducts its business under tonnage tax regime in Singapore.

 Höegh Technical Management Holding Pte.
 Ltd. is a fully owned subsidiary of Höegh Technical Management Holding Pte.
 Ltd., performing shipmanagement on Höegh Autoliners' owned vessels.